brinkmanlab/IslandCompare/ui/static/about.md

 IslandCompare has been developed to facilitate the analysis of microbial population datasets.
 While [IslandViewer](http://www.pathogenomics.sfu.ca/islandviewer/browse/) continues to serve as an excellent resource for visual analysis of genomic islands for individual genomes, IslandCompare enables the user to submit sets of genomes to be analysed and visualized together.
 The interactive visual output is designed to allow users to visually distinguish genomic island and alignment differences between their genomes.

-The IslandCompare analysis pipeline is implemented in Galaxy and we have made the tool open source to allow users to install the pipeline independently and modify it as they desire.
-For more details, please NOLAN FILL IN HERE – Make sure to mention the open source licence and run the content for downloading by Fiona.
+[//]: # (The IslandCompare analysis pipeline is implemented in Galaxy and we have made the tool open source to allow users to install the pipeline independently and modify it as they desire.
+For more details, please NOLAN FILL IN HERE – Make sure to mention the open source licence and run the content for downloading by Fiona.)

 This software and website are developed and maintained by the [Brinkman lab](http://www.brinkman.mbb.sfu.ca) at Simon Fraser University, Canada.
 Please [contact us](#/contact) with any questions or comments.

+If you would like to test IslandCompare, please feel free to download the following [sample dataset of *Pseudomonas aeruginosa* genomes](https://vault.sfu.ca/index.php/s/jTu68750Y3cTOSG/download), or [view the pre-computed results](http://www.pathogenomics.sfu.ca/islandcompare/?uuid=7809f640-84fa-11e9-81c4-d729a8e3fd7b#/visualize/a32fb04d8f558fc4) for this dataset.

 # Analysis Overview